Little Dark Age (song)

 "Little Dark Age" is a song by American rock band MGMT.
 It was released as the lead single from their fourth studio album, Little Dark Age, on October 17, 2017, through Columbia Records.

+Background

 In an interview with Newsweek, Andrew VanWyngarden, the lead vocalist, guitar player and songwriter for the band stated that 1980s Soviet synth-pop was influential to the song.

 Release

 Leading up to the song's release, the band made several posts on their social media hyping up the album and then upcoming single.
 On October 12, 2017, the band posted a video clip of the beginning instrumental of the song to their social media with the caption "#LittleDarkAge".
 "Little Dark Age" was released as a digital single on October 17 through Columbia Records.
 The song was released with an accompanying music video.

 Artwork

-The cover art for the single is taken directly from a work of Japanese manga artist Suehiro Maruo.
-In the text-bubble, the character states the following: "Oh, OK.
-It's bad to ask for something without offering something in return.
-So I will show you some magic.
-No tricks here.
-I call this 'Discovery of Africa.'"
+The cover artwork for the single features a panel from a work by Japanese manga artist Suehiro Maruo.
+In the text-bubble, the character states the following: "I call this 'Discovery of Africa.'"